 In a medium skillet, sear the sausage until golden brown, about 7 to 10 minutes per side.

-To serve, scoop cooked rice into the middle of a serving bowl.
+To serve the red beans and rice, scoop cooked rice into the middle of a serving bowl.
 Ladle the red beans around the rice.
 Place a sausage link on top.
 Garnish with green onions.

 This looks totally delicious!
 So much so that I want some right NOW!